 No Down Payment Options

 No money down.
 Sounds appealing, right?
 Well, there are going to to be reasons that lenders are allowing for no money down.
 It’s a good idea to weigh your options and consider the long-term costs as well as what you’ll be paying up front.
-Here are the no money down options.
+Let’s explore the no money down options.

 Many think of farmland when they hear about USDA loans.
 That’s because USDA loans are mostly for homes in rural areas.
 Rural doesn’t have to mean a mile in between you and the neighbors, though!
 There are plenty of areas out there that qualify for USDA loans, and it’s worth checking out.